KaliDitzy/dpolitics/README.md

 ## Terms
 ### Rev. 1
 As of 12/29/2025, if you redistribute these files, you must credit me in a way that is immediately visible, and you may not use it for non-commercial purposes.
 The reason I'm not simply placing this under something like Creative Commons is due to the fact I want to have the option to change my mind later.
 Commits beyond this point will be subject to these terms.
+### Rev. 2
+A typo was made, the mistake is in "non-commercial purposes", I meant to write "commercial purposes" instead.